beenotung/ts-liveview/README.md

 With the template string based approach, html injection (XSS attack) _could be_ avoided when explicitly using helper function to sanitize the dynamic content.
 However it requires the developer to be careful, which could be bug-prone.

-Using JSX, the string values are auto escaped, which helps to prevent XSS from dynamic content
+Using JSX, the string values are auto escaped, which helps to prevent XSS from dynamic content.

 <span id="no-vdom-diff"></span>

 ## Why no virtual-dom diff?

-The current implementation of ts-liveview updates the DOM using explicit document query selector, this reduce the memory requirement on the server to supports simultaneous connections.
+The current implementation of ts-liveview updates the DOM using explicit css selector _(document querySelector)_.
+This design reduces the memory requirement on the server to supports simultaneous connections.

-The application can be built on top of reactive model powered by [S.js](https://github.com/adamhaile/S), [RxJS](https://github.com/ReactiveX/rxjs), or OOP with [getter and setter](https://vuejs.org/v2/guide/reactivity.html).
+The application can be built on top of reactive model powered by [S.js](https://github.com/adamhaile/S), [RxJS](https://github.com/ReactiveX/rxjs), or OOP with [getter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) and [setter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set).

-Example using _getter and setting_ see [thermostat.tsx](./server/app/pages/thermostat.tsx)
+Example using _getter and setter_ see [thermostat.tsx](./server/app/pages/thermostat.tsx)

 ## Examples / Demo